HMRC approach to business risk review

 HMRC updated SAO Guidance

 On Monday 5th August, HM Revenue & Customs (HMRC) released the long awaited updated Senior Accounting Officer (SAO) guidance.
-The table of contents for the full manual can be accessed here.
 The proposed changes particularly impact what HMRC consider to be the appropriate wording for clean and qualified certificates (i.e. hybrid certificates are no longer considered acceptable).
 HMRC have also removed the phrase "to the best of my knowledge and belief".
 These changes place a far greater emphasis on materiality.
 The guidance at SAOG 14330 provides some useful commentary on 'accurately in all material respects'.
 Subject to some changes to the provisions around VAT Groups the new guidance will apply from the date of publication i.e. 5 August 2013.

 SAOs should consider the following points in light of the changes to the guidance: